WomensLaw serves and supports all survivors.

-Am I eligible to file for an sexual assault protection order?
+Am I eligible to file for a sexual assault protection order?

-- you engaged in some consensual sexual touching before the sexual assault;
+• you agreed to some sexual touching before the sexual assault;

 These things should not matter to the judge when deciding whether or not to grant you a sexual assault protection order.